 Each spring, the department conducts an academic competition to recognize student excellence in literary analysis, creative writing, technical writing and freshman composition.

-The 2021 Literary and Writing Awards will be held as a contest only with no live event.
+The 2022 Literary and Writing Awards will be held as a contest with a live event on April 7, 2022.

-Now in its thirteenth year, the competition is open for SFA students to submit in all categories (as described below).
+Now in its fourteenth year, the competition is open for SFA students to submit in all categories (as described below).

 Winners will be announced on March 22, 2022.